AgentHitmanFaris/SheetsageV2-Public-/README.md

 *   **Transcription is slow**: Ensure your GPU is detected.
 The startup log should say "Hardware Detected: GPU".
 If not, reinstall PyTorch with CUDA support.
 *   **"Stuck" at start**: The first run downloads/loads large models (Demucs, Basic Pitch).
 Check the console window for progress.
 *   **Missing Dependencies**: If `setup_local.bat` fails, try running it again or check your internet connection.
+*   **Audio Cuts Off**: This has been patched in v0.3.3.
+If you experience this, ensure you have restarted the application to apply the latest fix.

 ## Architecture